Worried that you might be paying over the odds for your energy but don’t know how to see past the jargon and get yourself a better deal?

 Energy Efficiency Grants and Scheme

 There are grants and schemes available to help you make your home more energy efficient.
-Here are some links to websites that should be able to provide you with more advice about energy efficiency:
+Take a look at this energy grants calculator from GOV.UK to see which grants you may be eligible for.

 What kind of electricity meter do I have?